Rick Jennings

 Richard Jennings II (born April 17, 1953) is an American politician and former football player.
 He played college football at the University of Maryland, College Park and professional football for the Oakland Raiders, the Tampa Bay Buccaneers, and the San Francisco 49ers.
 Since 2014, he has served on the Sacramento City Council from the 7th district.

 Football career

-In 1976, Jennings was drafted by the Oakland Raiders, but was claimed by the Tampa Bay Buccaneers off waivers.
+In 1976, Jennings was drafted 313th overall in the 11th round by the Oakland Raiders, but was claimed by the Tampa Bay Buccaneers off waivers.
 Claimed by the Bucs on a Tuesday and waived again that Thursday, his two days set the record for the shortest time spent with the club.
 He then returned to the Raiders, and averaged 26.1 yards on 16 kick returns for the eventual Super Bowl XI champions before suffering a knee injury that required season-ending surgery.
 In the 1977 offseason, Jennings passed through the Raiders, Green Bay Packers, and New Orleans Saints organizations, being waived by each, before being again claimed by the Buccaneers.
 After being waived a second time by the Buccaneers without ever playing a single down, Jennings played with the 49ers, and with the Raiders for a third stint.